hongyiqiu/Vcarehealth/wordpress/wp-content/plugins/updraftplus/readme.txt

 We recognise and thank those mentioned at https://updraftplus.com/acknowledgements/ for code and/or libraries used and/or modified under the terms of their open source licences.

 == Upgrade Notice ==
-* 1.16.60: Many and various tweaks and improvements; a recommended update for all.
+* 1.16.61: Database fetching tweaks including an important fix for later Oracle MySQL 8.0 versions on large tables; a recommended update for all.